aldebaran/libqi/doc/source/api/cpp/signal.rst

 .. cpp:function: Signal::setTriggerOverride(Trigger trigger)
 .. cpp:function: Signal::callSubscribers(const GenericFunctionParameters args, MetaCallType callType)

 Sometimes, mainly when bridging `Signal` with an other signal implementation, one needs to override the action performed when the signal is triggered (which is by default to invoke all subscribers).

-This can be achieved by inheriting from `Signal`, and then either overriding the `Signal::trigger` virtual function, or calling `Signal::setTriggerOverride` with a functor that will replace the original trigger.
-You can then call `Signal::callSubscribers` to invoke the subscribers, which *trigger* would do by default.
+This can be achieved by inheriting from `Signal`, and then either overriding the `Signal::trigger` virtual function, or by calling `Signal::setTriggerOverride` with a functor that will replace the original trigger.
+You can then call `Signal::callSubscribers` to invoke the subscribers, which ``trigger`` would do by default.

 .. cpp:class:: qi::SignalSubscriber

 .. cpp:function: SignalSubscriber::setCallType(MetaCallType)

 Set the call type used for this subscriber.
-If set to `MetaCallType_Auto`, the call type set for the signal (by `Signal::setCallType` will be used.
+If set to `MetaCallType_Auto`, the call type set for the signal (by `Signal::setCallType` will be used).